UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 # How does it work? #

-smcs.exe receives and redirects compilations requests from Unity to one of the available C# compilers using the following rules:
+smcs.exe receives and redirects compilation requests from Unity to one of the available C# compilers using the following rules:

 1. If the current project contains `Roslyn` folder, then this Roslyn C# 6.0 compiler will be called;